Mayank0875/DSA-Problem/01 Query/problem.md

 ## Description

 You are given a binary array A of size N (each element is either 0 or 1).
-You are also given Q queries.
+You are also given an array of Q queries.
 Each query consists of three integers: L, R, and Val, where:
 	•	L and R represent the range of the query (1-indexed, inclusive).
 	•	Val is either 0 or 1.